66maarcos/Multi-Agent-Recommender-System-MARS-/README.md

     * **Cause:** The LLM-powered recommender agent's instruction was too generic, allowing it to generate creative responses rather than strictly using tool output.
     * **Solution:** Drastically refined the `recommender_agent`'s instruction to explicitly command it to **only use actual movie titles and plots provided by its `recommend_movies` tool** and to "ABSOLUTELY DO NOT INVENT, ALTER, OR HALLUCINATE."

-3.  **Embedding Quality for Recommendations:**
+3.  **Embedding Generation Issues:**
-    * **Problem:** Even after fixing hallucination, recommendations for movies like "The Matrix" were often obscure or not highly relevant, and some generated plots for recommendations were inaccurate.
-    * **Cause:** Initial embeddings were based only on 'Title' and 'Genre', which was too simplistic.
-Later, only 'Generated_Plot' was used, which could be generic for obscure films.
-The embedding model `all-MiniLM-L6-v2` might also not have been optimal for complex semantic nuances.
-    * **Solution:**
-        * **Updated Embedding Content:** Modified `storage/vector_db.py` to generate embeddings using a combination of `Generated_Plot` **and** `Genre` for a richer semantic representation.
+    * **Problem:** The embedding generation process would get stuck at 0% during application startup.
+    * **Cause:** This was primarily due to resource demands or potential compatibility issues with the initially chosen larger embedding model (`all-mpnet-base-v2`) on the specific system, or an internal hang during batch processing.
-        * **Updated Embedding Model:** Switched to a more powerful SentenceTransformer model like `all-MiniLM-L12-v2` (or `all-mpnet-base-v2`) for better semantic understanding.
-        * **Required Regeneration:** Ensured old embedding and FAISS index files were deleted to force regeneration with the new content and model.
+    * **Solution:** Switched to a different, more stable, and less resource-intensive SentenceTransformer model (`all-MiniLM-L12-v2`).
+Ensured old embedding and FAISS index files were deleted to force regeneration with the new content and model.

 4.  **Persistent `faiss` Module Error (during development/testing):**
     * **Problem:** `ModuleNotFoundError: No module named 'faiss'` when trying to run Python code or scripts.